pfmc-assessments/lingcod/doc/North.md

 In 1998, the bag limit in Washington and California dropped to two fish per day.
 Oregon followed suite in 1999, and the two-fish bag limit largely remained coastwide until 2008.
+The minimum size limit for California increased in 2000 to 26 inches.

 Between 2000 and 2004,
 the California recreational bag limit dropped to 1 fish per day and